singaround/songbook/songs/Cape-Cod-Girls.md

 Cape Cod kids ain't got no sleds\
 They slide down the hills on codfish heads

-Cape Cod girls ain't got no combs\
+Cape Cod men ain't got no ale\
-They comb their hair with codfish bones
+They fill their glasses with codfish tails

 Cape Cod folk ain't got no ills\
-Cape Cod doctors give 'em cod fish pills\
+Cape Cod doctors give 'em codfish pills\
 \
 Cape Cod mothers don't bake no pies\
-They feed their kids on cod fish eyes\
+They feed their kids on codfish eyes\
 \
 Cape Cod cats ain't got no tails\
 They got blown off by the northeast gales